KmolYuan/Pyslvs-UI/README.md

 pip install -e .
 ```

-Or, build `master` branch step by step follow the documentation.
+There are more detailed instructions in the documentation.

 ## Libraries